 Traumatic Brain Injury Model Systems

-The rehabilitation medicine team at the University of Miami Miller School of Medicine in conjunction with Jackson Rehabilitation Hospital has been awarded a federal Traumatic Brain Injury Model Systems (TBIMS) grant of more than $2 million.
+The Christine E. Lynn Rehabilitation Center has been awarded a federal Traumatic Brain Injury Model Systems (TBIMS) grant of more than $2 million.
 Funded by the National Institute on Disability and Rehabilitation Research (NIDRR), the five-year grant will enhance rehabilitation services and research aimed at meeting the special needs of individuals with brain injuries as they progress through the clinical continuum, from emergency care to rehabilitation and community re-entry.